Panama Canal expansion project: Locks

 The original canal has two lanes, each with its own set of locks.
 The expansion project added a third lane through the construction of lock complexes at each end of the canal.
 One lock complex is located on the Pacific side, southwest of the existing Miraflores Locks.
 The other is located east of the existing Gatun Locks.
 Each of these new lock complexes have three consecutive chambers designed to move vessels from sea level to the level of Gatun Lake and back down again.

 Each chamber has three lateral water-saving basins, for a total of nine basins per lock and 18 basins in total.
-Just like the original locks, the new locks and their basins will be filled and emptied by gravity, without the use of pumps.
-The location of the new locks uses a significant portion of the area excavated by the United States in 1939 and suspended in 1942 because of World War II.
+Just like the original locks, the new locks and their basins are filled and emptied by gravity, without the use of pumps.
+The location of the new locks uses part of the area excavated by the United States in 1939 and suspended in 1942 because of World War II.
 The new locks are connected to the existing channel system through new navigational channels.
 The new lock chambers are 427 m long, 55 m wide, and 18.3 m deep.
 They use rolling gates instead of miter gates, which are used by the original locks.
 Rolling gates are used in almost all existing locks with dimensions similar to the new ones, and are a proven technology.
 The new locks use tugboats to position the vessels instead of electric locomotives.
 As with rolling gates, tugs are successfully and widely used for these purposes in locks of similar dimensions.